DOI10.47051/WTYJ6190

 Figure 1: Adult male of Brazil’s Lancehead (Bothrops brazili) from Macuma, Morona Santiago province, Ecuador.

 Natural history: UncommonUnlikely to be seen more than once every few months..
-Bothrops brazili is a terrestrial snake that inhabits evergreen lowland forests (rainforests), forest borders, and savannas.4 It also occurs in human-modified environments such as cassava plantations.2 The species generally requires more pristine habitats that the co-occurring Common Lancehead (B. atrox).5 Velvety Lanceheads are typically nocturnal, although juveniles have also be seen active during the daytime.2,6 They spend most of their time coiled on the forest floor, either among leaf-litter or at the base of trees and buttresses.6,7 They are also occasionally seen moving among shrubby vegetation or perched on leaves less than 1.5 m above the ground at night.8
+Bothrops brazili is a terrestrial snake that inhabits evergreen lowland forests (rainforests), forest borders, and savannas.4 It also occurs in human-modified environments such as cassava plantations.2 The species generally requires more pristine habitats that the co-occurring Common Lancehead (B. atrox).5 Velvety Lanceheads are typically nocturnal, although juveniles have also been seen active during the daytime.2,6 They spend most of their time coiled on the forest floor, either among leaf-litter or at the base of trees and buttresses.6,7 They are also occasionally seen moving among shrubby vegetation or perched on leaves less than 1.5 m above the ground at night.8

 Bothrops brazili is a venomous snake (LD50The median lethal dose (LD50) is a measure of venom strength.
 It is the minium dosage of venom that will lead to the deaths of 50% of the tested population.
 0.8–7.8 mg/kg)11,12 that injects an average of 3–4 ml of venom per bite.13 This species is responsible for 1–41.5% of snakebites in some areas of its range.14,15 In humans, its venom typically causes pain, swelling, intense bleeding, moderate defibrination (depletion of the blood’s coagulation factors), and severe necrosis (death of tissues and cells).11,12,1618 In poorly managed or untreated cases, the venom can cause intracranial hemorrhage, permanent complications, and presumably also death.16 Fortunately, the antivenom available in Ecuador can, to a degree, neutralize the venom of B. brazili.11